adriankloch/adriankloch/README.md

 - 👋 Hi, I’m @adriankloch.
-- 👀 I’m interested in everything a bit but anything not serious.

 - 📫 How to reach me :
-- On discord: magic#9146
+1. On discord: magic#9146
-- On gmail: adrklo123magic@gmail.com
+2. On gmail: adrklo123magic@gmail.com

 <!---
 adriankloch/adriankloch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.